-6.3.8 State: TA_TXFINAL_WAIT_SEND
+6.3.8 State: TA\TXFINAL\WAIT\SEND

-In the state "case TA_TXFINAL_WAIT_SEND", we want to send the Final message.
+In the state "case TA\TXFINAL\WAIT\SEND", we want to send the Final message.

-The Final message includes embedded the TX time-stamp of the tag's poll message "inst->tagPollTxTime" along with the 4 RX time-stamps of the anchors response messages, and embedded predicted (calculated) TX time-stamp for the final message which includes adding the antenna delay "inst->txantennaDelay".
+The Final message includes embedded the TX time-stamp of the tag's poll message "inst->tagPollTxTime" along with the four RX time-stamps of the anchors response messages, and embedded predicted (calculated) TX time-stamp for the final message which includes adding the antenna delay "inst->txantennaDelay".
 A mask which shows which response times are valid is also inserted into the Final message.

-The final message is sent at a specific time with respect to the arrival of the message soliciting the response, this is done using delayed send, selected by the "delayedTx" second parameter to function instancesenddlypacket().
+The final message is sent at a specific time with respect to the transmission of the Poll, this is done using delayed send, selected by the "delayedTx" second parameter to function instance send delayed frame ().

-We finish the processing by setting control variable "inst->previousState = TA_TXFINAL_WAIT_SEND" to indicate where we are coming from and we set the "inst->testAppState = TA_TX_WAIT_CONF" selecting this as the new state for the next call of the testapprun() state machine.
+We finish the processing by setting control variable "inst->previousState = TA\TXFINAL\WAIT\SEND" to indicate where we are coming from and we set the "inst->testAppState = TA\TX\WAIT\CONF" selecting this as the new state for the next call of the tag\app\run () state machine.

-6.3.9 State: TA_TX_WAIT_CONF (for Final message TX)
+6.3.9 State: TA\TX\WAIT\CONF (for Final message TX)

-In the state "case TA_TX_WAIT_CONF", (as detailed in section 6.3.5 0 above) we await the confirmation that the message transmission has completed.
-Here we will save the TX time and then proceed to the next state (TA_RXE_WAIT).
-It will only turn on the receiver if inst->wait4ack is not set and await a response message.
-The next state is thus set "inst->testAppState = TA_RXE_WAIT".
+In the state "case TA\TX\WAIT\CONF", (as detailed in section 6.3.5) we await the confirmation that the message transmission has completed.
+Here we will set "inst->testAppState = TA\TXE\WAIT", and then go to Sleep.